Partnerships That Matter Most – Professional

 Changing the Stage with Real Questions

-Having embraced being the designer of one’s own life and having practiced slowing down to balance the pressures in our daily experience —it’s time to practice building on these skills with others.
+In the first blog of this series, we explored how to become the designer of one’s own life and practiced slowing down to balance the pressures in our daily experience.
+Now it’s time to practice building on these skills with others.

 Let’s move to a new professional setting, maintain our clay metaphor, and imagine working cooperatively to increase the quality of some of our most important partnerships.